Detailed Guide

 You will be eligible for a Restricted Electrical Permit/Licence.

-For example, in general, a plumber applying for a permit will recieve the following units:
+For example, in general, a plumber applying for a permit will receive the following units:

 Chapter 2: How do I know if I’m eligible for a Restricted Electrical Permit?